Javierrmsf/React-Portfolio/README.md

 ## Note
-To run the app in your computer, first install all dependencies and then open a terminal and type "npm start" To go to the deployed website, please follow this link: https://javierrmsf.github.io/Reactportfoliodeploy/
+To run the app in your computer, first install all dependencies with "npm i" in the package.json file and then open a terminal and type "npm start"
+To go to the deployed website, please follow this link: https://javierrmsf.github.io/Reactportfoliodeploy/
 ## Your Task